 In order to investigate this question, we resort to IDEAS (ideas.repec.org).
-Based on the RePEc archive, IDEAS is the largest bibliographic database dedicated to economics and indexes over 2,300,000 items of research and more than 50,000 authors.
-IDEAS also ranks, among others, institutions and authors by a performance score.
+Based on the RePEc archive, IDEAS is the largest bibliographic database dedicated to economics as it indexes over 2,600,000 items of research and more than 50,000 authors (as of 03 September 2018).
+Among other things, IDEAS also ranks institutions and authors by a performance score.
 We will use that score for our analysis.

 The IDEAS average rank score is determined by taking a harmonic mean of the institution's rank relative to a corresponding sample (e.g. within a region) in each RePEc criterion.
-On IDEAS, authors, institutions, journals, and countries are ranked according to (variations of) the number of works registered with RePEc, citation counts, journal page counts, abstract views and downloads, and the author's network (see Zimmermann, 2013, for a description of all criteria).
-Across criteria the rank of a specific author or institution might vary.
+On IDEAS, authors, institutions, journals, and countries are ranked according to (variations of) the number of works registered with RePEc, citation counts, journal page counts, abstract views and downloads, and the author's network (see Zimmermann 2013, for a description of all criteria).
+Across criteria, the rank of a specific author or institution might vary.
 According to Zimmermann (2013) this entails the risk of cherry picking by authors and institutions themselves, editors, and publishers.
 Therefore, IDEAS uses the harmonic mean of the ranks of all criteria to calculate a score.
 Aggregating ranks, a lower score is better than a higher one.